draobrehtom/redm-mapmanager-bug/README.md

 ]
 ```

 Note that the data includes a `res` field that contains the resource name of the map.
-The data shows values **"redm-map-1"** and **"redm-map-3"**.
+The data shows values **"redm-map-3"** (previous map) and **"redm-map-1"** (current map).
 This indicates that spawns from two different resources are present simultaneously.
 Since the `mapmanager` logic can only run one resource of type `map` at a time, this means the logic is broken.

 ## Modified Files